anas-didi95/anasdidi-dev/content/blog/_solid-single-responsibility-principle/index.md

 ```
 And above is the new class, `AttendanceTracker` class.

-The `AttendanceTracker` class takes an student object as a dependency and marks the attendance of the student.
+The `AttendanceTracker` class takes a student object as a dependency and marks the student's attendance.

-Therefore, both responsibilities has been split according to each class which adhere to the **Single-responsibility principle**.
-Any changes in the future for any of the class would not affect the others, thus, makes the maintenance and testing easier.
+Therefore, both responsibilities has been split according to each class which adhere to the Single-responsibility principle.
+Any changes in the future for any of the class would not affect the others, thus the maintenance and testing of the software easier.

 ---

 <a name="conclusion"></a>
 ## Conclusion

 In conclusion, having a class with multiple responsibilities will make implements new requirements harder.
-Moreover, the maintenance of the software will be a growing pain as it is adding more complexity and making the classes responsibilities strongly coupled to each other.
+Moreover, the software's maintenance will be a growing pain as it is adding more complexity and making the classes responsibilities strongly coupled to each other.

-Therefore, having a class with single-responsibility is the best way to make class more robust and easier to maintain.
+Therefore, having a class with single responsibility is the best way to make class more robust and easier to maintain.

 ---